MascotasBogota/LogIn_backend/MEDIUM_POST_TECHNICAL_DOCUMENTATION.md

 with three distinct prototypes spanning 4 months of development.
 Each iteration focused on expanding functionality while maintaining code quality and architectural integrity.

+### 1.4 Project Goals achieved

+1. **User Authentication and Authorization:** Implemented secure user login and registration, as well as useful feature such as password recovery and profile management.
+2. **Lost Pet Reporting System:** Developed a comprehensive system for reporting lost pets, including location and images.
+3. **Community Engagement:** Fostered a sense of community through user profiles and interaction, and through the user reputation system, which rewards helpful contributions and penalizes unhelpful ones.
+4. **Scalable Architecture:** Designed a flexible decoupled architecture to accommodate future features, integrating microservices for modularity.

 ---